Fluid dynamics for dummies, like me: on potential flows

 Source: https://dlatreyte.github.io/terminales-pc/chap-20/chap-20-2/chap-20-2-dynamique-fluides-6.png

 The previous picture is retrieved from page 8 of 'An Album of Fluid Motion' (1982) by Prof. Milton Van Dyke from Stanford University, and it corresponds to a Hele-Shaw or Stokes 'flow' (in fact, fluid, because it is water, not a superfluid!) past a circular cylinder (between two glass plates) flowing at 1 mm per second (an extremely low velocity!).
 Aha, and then?!
 Well, do you remember the definition of the Reynolds number (Re)?
-Yes, it is the ratio between inertial (due to its movement) and viscous (due to its stickiness) forces, right?
+Yes, it is the ratio between inertial (due to its motion) and viscous (due to its stickiness) forces, right?

 If the fluid velocity is extremely low as in this case, the viscous effect dominates and the Reynolds number tends to zero (Re<<1).
-Even so, the author points out: 'It is a first-sight paradoxical that the best way of producing the unseparated pattern of plane potential flow past a bluff object, which would be spoiled by separation in a real fluid of even the slightest viscosity, is to go to the opposite extreme of creeping flow in a narrow gap, which is dominated by viscous forces'.
+Even so, the author points out: "It is a first-sight paradoxical that the best way of producing the unseparated pattern of plane potential flow past a bluff object, which would be spoiled by separation in a real fluid of even the slightest viscosity, is to go to the opposite extreme of creeping flow in a narrow gap, which is dominated by viscous forces".

 So, according to this experiment, it is obtaining 'almost' a fully viscous streamline pattern (a fully viscous one must represent stagnant flow without any streamline), which is the same (or almost) as that obtained through the "ideal" ("inviscid") flow defined by PFT through the stream function! (see the next animation):